Health ministry emerges on NAB radar

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: Chairman National Accountability Bureau (NAB) Justice (R) Javed Iqbal Tuesday took notice of 300 percent increase in drug prices countrywide and ordered an inquiry against the officials of Ministry of National Health Services and Drug Regulatory Authority (DRA).
+ISLAMABAD: Chairman National Accountability Bureau (NAB) Justice (retd) Javed Iqbal Tuesday took notice of 300 percent increase in drug prices countrywide and ordered an inquiry against the officials of the Ministry of National Health Services and Drug Regulatory Authority (DRA).

-The NAB chairman directed Mr. Mangi not only to investigate 300 percent increase in drug prices, but also bring to lay all those responsible for it after detailed investigations.
+The NAB chairman directed Mangi not only to investigate 300 percent increase in drug prices, but also bring to fore all those responsible for it after detailed investigations.

 The federal cabinet endorsed the policies of Prime Minister Imran Khan and his vision of democracy that is free from corruption and functions only to empower the common people and resolve their issues.